software-students-spring2025/1-specification-exercise-give-me-admin/README.md

 - Function 1: Create a new account and customize your settings before first login, or log in your existing account.

-- Function 2: Manage multiple accounts through a centralized home page, with the ability to add new accounts and monitor all existing ones.
+- Function 2: Manage multiple accounts from a centralized home page.
+Add new accounts, monitor existing ones, and track progress toward your financial goals.

 - Function 3: Record expenses by selecting specific accounts, categories, and amounts.